juwonC/juwonC/README.md

 🌏Hi, I'm Juwon Cha from South Korea

-🌱Currently Learning Game Programming, Direct2D
+🌱Currently Learning Game Programming, DirectX

 ### What I Like👍